 Prime interest rates are short term interest rates, used by commercial banking institutions for their very best customers.
-These customers are the most credit worthy, according to their standards.
-The federal prime rate is currently 4.50%.
 Prime rates are usually for commercial businesses, but can also be applied to mortgage loans, small business loans, and even personal loans.

 Discount interest rates only apply to commercial banking, other financial, institutions.
 It is the interest rate the reserve charges on loans given to these banking and other financial institutions, so that they can loan funds to borrowers.